KristinaMatuleviciute/reactapp/README.md

 ## Independent learning.

 I implemmented Webpack for module bunduling and Experessjs for server side.
 For navigation between Reactjs components I used react-router.
-As well I implemented npm module react-slick for slide show, which has auto play and manual managment .
-I created a table with add and delete functions with ajax calls between server side and client side and all entries is saved in user, json file in server side.
-For ui features I am using react-bootsrap.
+As well I implemented npm module react-slick for slide show, which has auto play and manual control .
+I created a table with add and delete functions with ajax calls between server side and client side and all entries is saved in user.json file in server side.
+For ui features: responsve navigation, table, buttons I am using react-bootsrap.

 ## License